RhoSpatial/Saga/README.md

 ## Imagery:

-Input imagery(Level.1 or Level.2) consists of cloud free scenes before and after event.
+Input imagery are cloud free scenes before and after event.
+Level 1 or Level 2 data can be used.
 <br/><sub/>Some links:
 -[EarthExplorer_NASA](https://earthexplorer.usgs.gov/)
 -[Copernicus_ESA](https://scihub.copernicus.eu/dhus/#/home)
 -[WorldView](https://worldview.earthdata.nasa.gov/?v=-41.77842088367239,17.969859441159233,26.980443247397467,53.613930015916836&l=Coastlines_15m,VIIRS_SNPP_CorrectedReflectance_BandsM11-I2-I1&lg=false&t=2019-02-12-T00%3A00%3A00Z)

-# How to Use
+## Importing toolchain into SAGA GIS
 Toolchain in .xml format can be downloaded [here] and then droped into SAGA GIS for GUI:

 <img src="https://user-images.githubusercontent.com/111765142/190589287-b2615f72-79f4-4a8e-9c53-48b5f5cac0b0.png" width="500">

-### Import into SAGA GIS:
+### Importing imagery into SAGA GIS:

 - Geoprocessing-->File -->Satellite Imagery -->Import .... scene
 <sub/><br/>Tool for Landsat(no calibration required), but if Radiometric calibration(radiance) is applied to level 1 data(L1) then